Yohpal-International-Limited/mediasoup-live-class/server/README.md

 - The `start.sh` script:
   - It detects the host IP and sets the `MEDIASOUP_LISTEN_IP` environment variable, useful if your `config.mjs` reads it.
   - It sets the `DEBUG` environment variable to activate **mediasoup** and **mediasoup-demo-server** logs.
   - It sets the `TERMINAL` environment variable to "true" if it was called with `--terminal` command line argument.
-This runs the server with an internative terminal client.
+This runs the server with an interactive terminal client.
   - Then it invokes `npm run watch` if `--watch` command line argument is given, or `npm start` otherwise.
 - `watch.sh` script is a shortcut of `start.sh --watch`, useful for development in case you are modifying TypeScript source code.
 - Notice that `start.sh` cannot be called with both `--terminal` and `--watch` command line arguments.
 Also notice that `watch.sh` cannot be called with `--terminal` command line argument.
 This is because, when in watch mode, **mediasoup-demo-server** is managed by [nodemon](https://nodemon.io/), which interferes with stdin, making it impossible to launch a terminal in the same process.